 It’s hard to decide how best to see Zurich in one day.
-There’s so much to do, and so many odd opening hours, that you can easily err (like I did) and need days to see the city properly.
+There’s so much to do, and so many odd opening hours, that you can easily err (like I did) and need many days to see the city properly.

-- 7 3:30 PM: Visit Zurich’s Cultural History at the Swiss National Museum
+- Explore the Swiss National Museum

-Budget-Friendly Meal Tips
+Budget-Friendly Meal Tips For Zurich

 Unfortunately, Switzerland is one of the most expensive European cities for travelers.
 Budget travelers often struggle when visiting Zurich.